sjswitzer/SchemeJS/notes.md

 it has dynamic types, the right sorts of primitive types, real closures, no need for "boxing" (anyway, it's transparent to users and highly-optimized) and implements something that can be used for scope resolution as a highly-optimized primitive.
-All it needs is cons cells, nil, an interpreter, a parser, a printer, a compiler, and a handful of Lisp primitives.
+All it needs is cons cells, nil, an interpreter, a parser, a "printer", a REPL, a compiler, and a handful of Lisp primitives.
 Hence this project.

 I didn't set out to write the fastest Lisp implementation but halfway through implementing it I realized it inevitably would be, thanks to the JavaScript runtime and JITs.